pabtomas/dotfiles/exodia/README.md

 With other words: GNU `make` was not degined to be used with Docker.

 Exodia was designed with 5 priorities in mind to solve all problems I had with Compose without going for an heavy solution:
-1. Minimal process installation: Exodia was conceived to run with a minimal set of dependencies into a minimal container (no extra daemon, no extra library installation, no extra configuration),
+1. Minimal process installation: Exodia was conceived to run with a minimal set of dependencies,
 2. No controller-nodes architecture,
 3. Minimal abstraction to the Docker Engine API to offer a full control,
 4. Minimal specification: the Exodia specification contains less than 30 keywords (some of them are literally coming from Compose or Ansible),
-5. Docker Engine API version agnostic: It does not mean that your `exodia.yaml` file will work on 2 different hosts with two different versions of the Docker Engine API.
-It means that you can write a `exodia.yaml` file whatever the Docker Engine API version you are targetting.
+5. Docker Engine API version agnostic: It does not mean that your `exodia.toml` file will work on 2 different hosts with two different versions of the Docker Engine API.
+It means that you can write a `exodia.toml` file whatever the Docker Engine API version you are targetting.

 ## How to start a Exodia Project ?

-First of all, you need to describe your project with a `exodia.yaml` file.
+First of all, you need to describe your project with a `exodia.toml` file.
 Here the links you need to fill it:
 - [the Exodia specification](https://github.com/tiawl/exodia/blob/trunk/doc/00_index.md)
 - [the Docker Engine API documentation](https://docs.docker.com/engine/api/)
 - [the gomplate documentation](https://docs.gomplate.ca/) and [the Golang template documentation](https://pkg.go.dev/text/template)

 ## How to use it ?

-As stated above, Exodia was designed to be used in a container.

-### Why run Exodia into a container ?

-1. Exodia was written in Shell to keep it minimal: no compilation process, extra libraries or anything else a real programing language could need.
-The extra cost of this design decision is an environment sensitivity.
-Because Exodia does not manage harsh environments (because it could lead to unmaintable code), the solution was to write a dedicated image.
-2. Exodia needs access to your Docker socket to communicate with the Docker Engine.
-However the Docker socket can only be root accessed.
-So running Exodia on your laptop means running it as root. **And running scripts written by others as root on your system if the most unsafe thing you can do**.
-Again: the solution is to isolate the Exodia process on its container.
-3. You can use the Exodia dedicated image as a stage for your own images.
-It could be very useful if you want to extend Exodia features for your own needs or/and to share it with others.

-### How to run Exodia ?

-Here the command line you can use to run Exodia in a safe environment:
+In its container with this command:
 ```
-docker run --rm -t -v .:/workspace:ro -v ~/.cache/exodia:/var/cache/exodia:rw tiawl/exodia:0.1.0
+TODO
 ```

-### Can I run Exodia out of its dedicated box ?

-Even if it is not recommended, yes you can.
-If you are convinced that you need Exodia ouf of its container follow steps described in its [Dockerfile](https://github.com/tiawl/exodia/blob/trunk/Dockerfile).
+If you want to use it on your laptop, follow steps described in this [Dockerfile](https://github.com/tiawl/exodia/blob/trunk/Dockerfile).

 ### How to run Exodia with a remote docker socket ?